SimonAwiti/AWS-cloud-practitioner-notes/README.md

 Link to Medium article: Yet to upload

 **List of modules**:
-Module 1 - Introduction to Amazon Web Services
+- Module 1 - Introduction to Amazon Web Services
-Module 2 - Compute in the Cloud
+- Module 2 - Compute in the Cloud
+- Module 3 -